Welcome to SPACE, our adult continuing education program which offers interactive monthly courses for personal enrichment! Learn more here.

 Read what Chaucer wrote in his own language!
 The famed Canterbury Tales are a wonderful read in Middle English and this module will focus on The Miller’s Tale.

-Precepted by Larry Swain
+Precepted by Dr. Larry Swain

-Classical Chinese 1 First in the Series
+Classical Chinese Series

 This is the textual language of the early classical Chinese philosophical and literary tradition, bearing a relationship to modern forms of Chinese like that of classical Latin to a modern Romance language.
 Just as one does not need to know Italian to study Latin, no prior knowledge of modern forms of Chinese is needed to study the classical language.
 This language served as a kind of "lingua franca" throughout East Asia for much of history, much like the role Church Latin served in medieval Europe.
 In this module we will begin building the grammar, syntax, and vocabulary to eventually be able to engage with the texts associated with Chinese thinkers such as Confucius, Laozi, Zhuangzi, and Mozi.
 If a cohort forms, we can continue this study within a continuing sequence.
 We will focus exclusively on developing the ability to read it as a literary language.